 Why race and housing?

-To promote racial equity, we need to reckon with the fact that Minnesota has some of the widest racial disparities in the nation—in education, health, economics, criminal justice, and especially housing.
+Minnesota has some of the widest racial disparities in the nation—in education, health, economics, criminal justice, and especially housing.
 And all of them can be tied back to discriminatory housing practices used throughout the 20th century.
-In other words, our disparities didn't come about by accident.
-Racist policies created them.
-We need to be as intentional in closing those disparities as we were in creating them.
+As a community, we need to be as intentional in closing these disparities as we were in creating them.

 Race and Housing Blog Series